Freezing Fresh Lemon Juice and Fresh Lime Juice

 - If you live where fresh limes and lemons are expensive at certain times of the year, my tips for freezing the juice might be especially helpful.

-- By freezing lemon and lime juice I manage to have a supply of fresh-frozen lemon and lime juice on hand at all times.
+- By freezing lemon juice and lime juice I manage to have a supply of fresh-frozen lemon and lime juice on hand at all times.

 - I buy those big bags at Costco, and this freezing trick helps me use them all, without any going bad.